-During the years ended December 31, 2020 and 2019, approximately 41 percent and 59 percent, respectively, of the total contributions were received from members of Panthera's Board of Directors or their related associations.
-Donations receivable and long-term pledges receivable (undiscounted) from Directors or their related associations as of December 31, 2020 and 2019 amounted to approximately \$8,000,000 and \$11,500,000, respectively.
+During the years ended December 31, 2021 and 2020, approximately 61 percent and 40 percent, respectively, of the total contributions were received from members of Panthera's Board of Directors or their related associations.
+Contributions and grants receivable and long-term pledges receivable (undiscounted) from Directors or their related associations as of December 31, 2021 and 2020 amounted to approximately \$4,000,000 and \$8,000,000, respectively.